 - Do policies and procedures require that accessibility be considered in the procurement process for software and other information technology?
 (See, for example, the Section 508 Standards for Electronic and Information Technology or the W3C’s Web Content Accessibility Standards [WCAG]).

-- Do policies and procedures require that accessibility be considered when departmental software is created?
+- Do policies and procedures require that accessibility be considered when departmental websites or software are created?

 - Do you have a procedure to ensure a timely response to requests for disability-related accommodations?
 Is this content included on the departmental website and is it in faculty and staff orientations and periodically in other meetings?

 - Are disability-related access issues addressed in any external or internal evaluations that are done of your courses or services?